Flaming Star

 Flaming Star is a 1960 American Western film starring Elvis Presley, Barbara Eden, and Steve Forrest, based on the book Flaming Lance (1958) by Clair Huffaker.
 Critics agreed that Presley gave one of his better acting performances as the mixed-blood "Pacer Burton", a dramatic role.
 The film was directed by Don Siegel and had a working title of Black Star.

 The film reached number 12 on the box-office charts.

 It was filmed in Utah and Los Angeles, as well as in Wildwood Regional Park in Thousand Oaks, California.
 A road near Wildwood in Thousand Oaks has been named Flaming Star Avenue after the film.

 Plot

 Pacer Burton is the son of a Kiowa mother and a Texan father working as a rancher.
 His family, including a half-brother, Clint, live a typical life on the Texan frontier.
 Life becomes anything but typical when a nearby tribe of Kiowa begin raiding neighboring homesteads.
-Pacer soon finds himself caught between the two worlds, part of both, but belonging to neither.
+Soon after, Clint and Pacer are asked to choose sides, however Pacer is torn between his Native American heritage and his white roots.
+Many of the whites at The Crossing want nothing to do with the Burtons, even preventing the doctor from leaving the town to help Neddy, Pacer's mother, when she is badly wounded.
+The Kiowa Chief, Buffalo Horn, promises the Burtons safety if Pacer will join him on the warpath, adamant to not have a half Kiowa man stand against him.
+When Neddy passes due to the doctor arriving too late, Pacer chooses to join the Kiowa in the upcoming fight.
+Despite attempting to act as a peacemaker through most of the events and eventually saying he will join the Kiowa, Pacer is mortally wounded attempting to protect his loved ones and community.
+Knowing his presence will only bring more danger and harm, Pacer willingly lets go, descending into his own death.